Yan Gomes Player Props: Cubs vs. Pirates

 Yan Gomes At The Plate

-- Gomes has two doubles, seven home runs and four walks while hitting .267.
+- Gomes is hitting .273 with two doubles, seven home runs and four walks.

-- Gomes has picked up a hit in 60.5% of his 38 games this season, with at least two hits in 21.1% of those games.
+- Gomes has reached base via a hit in 24 games this season (of 39 played), and had multiple hits in eight of those games.

-- Gomes has driven in a run in 17 games this season (44.7%), including three games with more than one RBI (7.9%).
-He has also driven home three or more of his team's runs in one contest.
+- Gomes has driven in a run in 18 games this season (46.2%), including four games with more than one RBI (10.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.